chunchet/datasciencecoursera/getting_and_cleaning_data/project/CodeBook.md

 ## Tidy Data Processes
 ### 0. Pre-requisition
-Check for required packages: data.table, reshape2
+Check for required packages: ```data.table```, ```reshape2```.
-Install if any package is missing.
-Load the required packages.
+Install if any package is missing and load the required packages.

 ### 1. Merges the training and the test sets to create one data set.
-Read data from the following files: train/subject_train.txt -- subject ids for training data train/X_train.txt -- feature variables for training data train/y_train.txt -- labels for training data test/subject_test.txt -- subject ids for test data test/X_test.txt -- feature variables for test data test/y_test.txt -- labels for test data
+Read data from the following files:

+>* train/subject_train.txt -- subject ids for training data
+>* train/X_train.txt -- feature variables for training data
+>* train/y_train.txt -- labels for training data
+>* test/subject_test.txt -- subject ids for test data
+>* test/X_test.txt -- feature variables for test data
+>* test/y_test.txt -- labels for test data

-training and test feature variables are combined into a single dataset.
+Training and test feature variables are combined into a single dataset.

 ### 2. Extract only the measurement on the mean and standard deviation
 for each measurement.
-Feature labels are read from file: features.txt.
+Feature labels are read from file:
+> features.txt.
 Search for matches in the labels containing **mean** and **std**, the dataset is updated with only mean and standard deviation variables.

 ### 3. Uses descriptive activity names to name the activities in the
 data set
+Activity labels are read from file:
+> activity_labels.txt
-Activity labels are read from file: activity_labels.txt to name the labels with activity names:
+to name the labels with activity names:
 * WALKING
 * WALKING_UPSTAIRS